North Carolina Libraries for Virtual Education

 Principles of Chemistry: Provides students and researchers with an easy-to-understand introduction to the fundamentals of chemistry, from elements and molecules to chemical reactions and properties of matter.

 Principles of Computer Science: Provides students with a solid, easy-to-understand background to the key terms and subject matter of computer science.

 Principles of Physics: Provides students and researchers with an easy-to-understand introduction to the fundamentals of physics.

 Principles of Physical Science: Provides students with a solid foundation to begin their study of physical science.

 Privacy Rights in the Digital Age: This encyclopedia discusses the practical, political, psychological, and philosophical challenges we face as technological advances have changed the landscape of traditional notions of privacy.

-Principles of Biology.
-Provides students and researchers with an easy-to-understand introduction to the fundamentals of biology.
+Principles of Business: Marketing: Provides students and researchers with a solid introduction to the fundamentals of business.

 Salem Health: Nutrition is a one-stop source for comprehensive, easy-to-understand information on all aspects of human nutrition, including healthy eating, the nutritional value of various foods, diets, eating disorders, dietary conditions and so much more.

 Salem Health: Community & Family Health Issues is a comprehensive understandable resource with with nearly 500 articles that cover a variety of social, mental health, and physical conditions, all of which can have a significant impact on the overall health and well-being of individuals, families, and communities.